SJSUFall2019-CMPE272/ProjectGroup-14/readme.md

 <h1>Description</h1>
-An application that enables end-users to interpret the meanings of various medical/physiological parameters that are present in their medical reports or prescriptions.
+An application that enables end-users who have don't have a medical background, to interpret the meanings of various medical/physiological parameters that are present in their medical reports or prescriptions in an easy to underestand and informative format which can be presented in multiple lanuguages.

 <h1>Abstract</h1>